-What to do if a dissolved company still owes you money.
+What do you do if a dissolved company still owes you money?

 In a previous blog, we talked about what it means for a company to be struck off – what happens to the money, equipment, and property of that business when it closes.

 In most cases, a company is closed due to not being able to pay its debts (it may be classed as insolvent), and the assets are sold off to help pay them off.

 Sometimes, a company is closed despite being able to pay its debts (it’s still solvent), and the debts aren’t settled before this happens.
 Businesses, perhaps including yours, are still owed money.

 If that’s the case, here are your options for getting it back…